z3bg/iris/README.md

 - https://github.com/irislib/iris-lib Library for reading and writing Iris messages and indexes
 - https://github.com/irislib/iris-angular Angular UI for web, browser extensions and Electron app

+---

-#### Want social media where you decide what gets into your feed, not some obscure algorithm?
+**Want social media where you decide what gets into your feed, not some obscure algorithm?
 Something that can't be censored by authoritarian governments?
 No big tech companies that decide what you can post, what gets visibility and who gets to have an account?
 Yet no harassing troll accounts, spam or ads?
-Something that works locally even if ISPs are unavailable in an emergency situation?
+Something that works locally even if ISPs are unavailable in an emergency situation?**

 Here comes Iris.
 Iris is a social networking application that stores and indexes everything on the devices of its users and connects directly with peers who run the application - no corporate gatekeepers needed.